P-G1977/Spooky_Match_Game/README.md

 * Chrome, Safari and Firefox browsers have been tested and they all work with the game.

+* I have tested the game on Iphone 12, Iphone SE, Samsung Galaxy Flip 2 and Samsung Galaxy S24.

+* I have made sure the colors contrast well together to keep the elements easily identifiable and readable.

 * HTML

   * I ran the code through [W3C HTML validator](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fp-g1977.github.io%2FSpooky_Match_Game%2F) and there were no errors or warnings.